How to Create PDF Files in .NET Using IronPDF

 3. Using a DLL file

 The third way to use IronPDF in your project is to add a DLL file from the IronPDF library.
-You can download the DLL file from this link.
+You can download the DLL file directly from this website.

 • Download the DLL zip file.
 Extract it to a specific folder.